andycranston/raritan-scp/README.md

 pscp -i keyfile.ppk admin@ipdu:/raw_config.txt raw_config.txt
 ```

-Note that "keyfile.ppk" is a Putty compatible private/public key with
+will do the same thing.
+Note that "keyfile.ppk" is a Putty compatible
-a suitable private key for the admin user.
+private/public key with a suitable private key for the admin user.

 Try these commands on one or more of your PDUs first to check everything
 will work.
 If the commands do not work on their own then get that fixed